C3BI-pasteur-fr/python-solutions-1/source/Data_Types.rst

 Write a function

-* which take a sequence as paramter
+* which take a sequence as parameter
 * compute the GC%
 * and return it
 * display the results readable for human as a micro report like this: